alexanderwiederin/bitcoinkernel-blockreader/chainstate-manager-create-sequence-diagram.md

 To render this diagram, copy the ZenUML code and paste it into the [ZenUML web application](https://app.zenuml.com/).
 The interactive diagram will help you understand the complex interactions between Bitcoin Core's core components during blockchain initialization.

+Note: This a WIP and may not be accurate.

 ## Sequence Diagram
 ```zenuml
 title KernelChainstateManager